HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 ## Lighthouse insights

 In the <a href="#manifest-properties">manifest properties section</a> we mentioned the <a hreflang="en" href="https://web.dev/installable-manifest/">installability requirements</a> that Lighthouse has on web app manifest files.
 Lighthouse also provides checks for other aspects that make a PWA.
-It should be noted that the HTTP Archive currently only runs the Lighthouse tests as part of its mobile crawl, as noted in our <a hreflang="en" href="../methodology">Methodology</a>.
+It should be noted that the HTTP Archive currently only runs the Lighthouse tests as part of its mobile crawl, as noted in our [Methodology](./methodology)</a>.

 The following chart shows the percentage of sites that pass each criteria, where "PWA sites" contains stats for sites that have a service worker and a manifest, "All sites" contains data for all the totality sites: